nickpascucci/verso/README.md

 be referenced by the documentation.
 Rather than embedding source code in documents, or documents in source code, lightweight annotations are used to mark sections of interest within the code which can be easily referenced by prose documents.
 There is no `tangle` step, and source files remain fully valid inputs for compilers, editors, and other tools.
-There is no need to maintain line numbers or formatting between literate sources and what the compiler sees.
+There is no need to translate line numbers or formatting between literate sources and what the compiler sees.

 ## What traditional LP systems get right